aaronwmorris/indi-allsky/docs/wiki/Mini-Timelapses.md

 **Speed** controls playback without changing the camera's capture rate or adding intermediate images.

 * Lower FPS gives a longer, slower video.
 * Higher FPS gives a shorter, faster video.
-Options include 30 and 60 FPS.
 * At 0.25 FPS, each image remains visible for four seconds.

 Video length depends on the usable image count: 120 images produce 12 seconds at 10 FPS, or 24 seconds at 5 FPS.